Susan Riley | October 2011

 Artists use Storyboards all the time as a way to jot down ideas, take notes, or to quickly sketch out the overall process for a piece.
-These are used all the time in music production, visual art, choreography and screenwriting.
-But did you know that these Art Storyboards are a great way to help your student to organize their own thinking?
+These are used all the time in music production, visual art, choreography, and screenwriting.
+But did you know that these Art Storyboards are a great way to help your students to organize their own thinking?

 Students can use these Storyboards to map out the process of a math problem, enrich their writing and sequencing, identify plot, structure, and theme in a story, or to illustrate their use of the scientific method.

-Simply choose whichever Storyboard you’ll need for your subject area and have students fill in the blank windows with a sketch that shows the elements of the “shot”, and identify the artistic element that would be used during each scene.
+Simply choose whichever Storyboard you need for your subject area.
+Then, have students fill in the blank windows with a sketch showing the elements of the “shot”.
+And then, identify the artistic element used during each scene.
 Essentially, they are creating a map of a video to explain the concept you are teaching.
-Allow students to have creative license here – they can draw, color, write, whatever in those boxes.
+Allow students to have a creative license here – they can draw, color, write, whatever in those boxes.
 The labels can then be used to go into a little more detail of the image.
-However, the real depth to these Storyboards is in what is produced afterwards.
+However, the real depth of these Storyboards lies in the finished product.

 What Comes Next